kammitama5/kammitama5.github.io/_posts/2022-06-19-Sunday-June-19th.md

 ## The Research Symposium
 - I attended some Analysis talks by accident, but got roped in and stayed, until I decided to check out the Cryptography talks.
-- The cryptography talks were very familiar to me, in terms of the backgroun and foundation, and I met some people I knew!
+- The cryptography talks were very familiar to me, in terms of the background and foundation, and I met some people I knew!
 I also learned about some awesome error-correction codes work, and made new friends there, too.
 I also attended a very interesting talk on optics (specifically for things like lights with reflectors and lenses) and geometric spherical meshes modelled as optimal transport cost functions.